Large and complex financial institutions

 Large and complex financial institutions (LCFI) are systemically important financial institutions, also referred to colloquially as bulge bracket banks, that if they failed would cause a Systemic banking crisis.
 The term is used in the context of systemic risk which concerns central banks, financial regulators and the Bank for International Settlements and has led to the term too big to fail.

-There are regulatory measures to limit the risk of failure in a Large and Complex Financial Institution.
-All banks operate under the Basel Capital Accords, set up by the Bank for International Settlements, and their 'Risk' departments enforce "BIS 1" and "BIS 2" risk accounting regimes.
+Basel III is an example of a recommendation issued to limit the risk of failure in large and complex financial institutions.

+Bank "Risk" departments enforce "BIS 1" and "BIS 2" risk accounting regimes.
 These are complex sets of rules allowing the bank – and its regulators – to know how much money is at risk in trading positions, no matter how complex, and how much 'regulatory' capital' must be set aside as a buffer against each trade going sour.
-They also try to avoid concentration risk with one counterparty, no matter how large they may be.
+They also try to avoid concentration risk with one counterparty.

 That last measure – the counterparty risk limit – is every market player's best protection against the failure of a trading partner.
 And if that player was the only company hit by their trading partner's bankruptcy, or one of a few dozen players caught in the same position, they would all be safe.
 However, if every market player, everywhere and in every market took the same hit the results can be the failure of the financial system or 'systemic risk'.